dayedepps/statgen-esalq/people.md

 He was intern in the Statistical Genetics Lab during all his undergrad course.
 He has worked with population structure analysis and developed Statistical Genetics softwares.
 As undergrad, he made a sandwich period at University of Florida, USA.
 In this period, he was intern at Forage Breeding and Genome Lab (Prof Patricio Munoz`s Lab) and developed a [software](https://github.com/prmunoz/AGHmatrix) for construction of A and G matrices in autotetraploid crops (GS).
-His currently work is to expand these methods to n-ploidy.
+His currently work is to expand these methods to n-ploidy organisms.
 For more information about Rodrigo, please visit his [Lattes CV](http://lattes.cnpq.br/3199344976521959).

 ## Undergraduated students